madebykind/madebykind-v3/content/work/base51.md

   ## Research and engagement

-  We ran a workshop with Base51 which incorporated a focus group with young people to understand their needs, interests, and perceptions of the charity.
-Additionally, insight from staff and volunteers helped identify the charity's strengths, weaknesses, and opportunities.
+  A discovery phase brought together young people, staff, stakeholders and volunteers through workshops and focus groups.
+This process helped uncover their needs, perceptions, and how Base 51 could better communicate its impact.

+  ## Brand audit

+  An in-depth review of Base 51’s existing identity highlighted opportunities to create a more engaging, cohesive brand presence.
+The goal was to refine their logo, colours, online platforms, and messaging to better reflect their energy and purpose.

   </div>
 </div>

 {{< multi-image
   src_2="images/work-base51-hoody.jpg" alt_2="A young man wearing a white hoody with black sleeves.
-The logo on the hoody reads 'Base51'" src_3="images/work-base51-poster-2.jpg" alt_3="A mockup of a Base51 poster for their Youth Club events" >}}
+The logo on the hoody reads 'Base 51'" src_3="images/work-base51-poster-2.jpg" alt_3="A mockup of a Base 51 poster for their Youth Club events" >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">